Sudeepa: In the media

 Sudeepa has been described by the critics as one of the most talented actors in Kannada cinema.
 He was listed first in the Times 25 Most Desirable Men in Bangalore in 2012.
 In 2012, he was given a title, "Abhinaya Chakravarthy", by a Kannada organisation, Karnataka Rakshana Vedike.

 In 2012, Sudeepa was signed as the Brand Ambassador of Joyalukkas, a Jewellery Retail Chain.
 In 2013, he was appointed as the Brand Ambassador for Bangalore Traffic Police Department and Income Tax Department.
 In 2014, he was appointed as the Brand Ambassador for Intex Technologies (India) Mobiles & Paragon Footwear.

 In 2013, on World AIDS Day, Sudeepa teamed up with Vijay Raghavendra and other actors to record voiceovers for the TeachAids interactive software, developed at Stanford University.

 In 2015, Sudeepa appeared in advertisements in the Kannada language for OLX.in, along with the veteran Kannada actor, Anant Nag.
 He had previously appeared in ads with Sadhu Kokila for the same company.

-In 2021, Sudeepa along with other celebrities and billionaires participated in the "Checkmate Covid" charity event for the COVID-19 Pandemic where they played in a chess simultaneous exhibition hosted by former World Chess Champion Viswanathan Anand.
+In 2021, Sudeepa along with other celebrities and billionaires participated in the "Checkmate Covid" charity event for the COVID-19 pandemic where they played in a chess simultaneous exhibition hosted by former World Chess Champion Viswanathan Anand.
 In 2022, he was appointed brand ambassador of Karnataka Animal Husbandry Department's cow adoption programme.
 On 13 June 2021, Sudeep along with Sajid Nadiadwala and Nikhil Kamath, Chief Information Officer and co-founder of Zerodha, cheated during the online charity event against five-time world chess champion Vishwanathan Anand.
 Chess.com suspended their accounts for violating fair play.

 Humanitarian work

 Sudeepa is involved in humanitarian works through his organisation Kiccha Sudeepa Charitable Society.
 The trust helps underprivileged school children, providing them with uniforms as well as scholarships.
-The society helped senior Kannada film artists, technicians and others by providing them with necessary help during Covid pandemic who were unable to get work.
+The society helped senior Kannada film artists, technicians and others by providing them with necessary help during the COVID-19 pandemic who were unable to get work.

+Political affiliations

+On 6 April 2023, at a press conference held in Ashok Hotel, Bangalore, Sudeepa openly declared his support for the then incumbent Chief Minister Basavaraj Bommai and the BJP in the 2023 Karnataka assembly elections.
+He stated that he would be campaigning for BJP in all the constituencies that he is told by the Chief Minister.